thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

 `ctl00$ContentPlaceHolder1$pnlgrdSearchResult|ctl00$ContentPlaceHolder1$grdSearchResult$ctl23$ctl03`

-As before, we'll have to create the key value pair in a scraper to make the pagination request work.
+As before, we'll have to create the key value pair in the scraper to make the pagination request work.

 You can see that the `__EVENTTARGET` variable is set to the value of the argument passed to `__doPostBack()` in the page 2 link.

 There's one more point we need to take note of.

-The `__VIEWSTATE` variable is to the same value we got back from the server when it sent the first page of results.
+The `__VIEWSTATE` variable is set to the same value we got back from the server when it sent the first page of results.
 We need to use the `__VIEWSTATE` value the server provides us to get the pagination to work.

-Let's take a summary of what we need our scraper to do to get all of the results for a given state:
+Let's take stock of what we need our scraper to do to get all of the results for a given state:

 - Select the aspnetForm form
 - Select a state
-- Create and set the necessary request variables not present in form (ASYNCPOST and ctl00$ScriptManager1)
+- Create and set the necessary request variables not present in form (`ASYNCPOST` and `ctl00$ScriptManager1`)
 - Submit the form
-- Extract the results from the pnlgrdSearchResult variable
+- Extract the results from the `pnlgrdSearchResult` variable
 - Extract the `__VIEWSTATE`
 - Extract `__EVENTTARGET` argument from the next page link
 - Submit the form again with our new variables